-Any foundation in every building, beside the ones from the 1800s and before, were created by a civil engineer.
+Any foundation in every building — besides the ones from the 1800s and before — were created by a civil engineer.
 Measuring the soil mechanics at a site allows the geotechnical engineer to create a foundation that can bear the weight of the load easily.
-Depending on the structural integrity of the soil’s composition itself, the engineer can make a determination about what would serve the foundation best.
-For example, hard, platy particle soil can easily support a building, and thus, less money has to be spent to create a large foundation for the building to sit on.
-Instead, the designer can create a plan that’s more economical.
-If the soil is soft and has a porous and permeable grain to it, the engineer will have to craft plans for a foundation that runs deep into the ground and requires, to a certain extent, the terraformation of the soft soil to make adjustments for the structural integrity of the building.
-As we previously, mentioned, buildings built before the science of soil mechanics was refined are likely to be less structurally sound, like the Leaning Tower of Pisa, which is generally the most famous example of this phenomena.
+Depending on the structural integrity of the soil’s composition itself, the engineer can make a decision about what would serve the foundation best.
+For example, hard, platy particle soil can easily support a building, saving money that would have had to be spent to create a large foundation for the building to sit on.
+Instead, the designer can create a foundation solution plan that’s more economical.
+If the soil is soft and has a porous and permeable grain to it, the engineer will have to craft plans for a foundation that runs deep into the ground.
+This requires, to a certain extent, the terraformation of the soft soil to make adjustments for the structural integrity of the building.
+As we previously mentioned, buildings constructed before the science of soil mechanics was refined, are likely to be less structurally sound — like the Leaning Tower of Pisa, which is generally the most famous example of this phenomena.
 You can see a defined tilt to the building, which is caused by weak soil in combination with a weak foundation.
 Though the tower is certainly charming and a favorite tourist destination, it’s hardly a structurally reliable example of civil engineering.

 You’ll find embankments everywhere in a city, though you might not recognize them as embankments.
-They’re used to construct a raised path to act as a roadway, land above ground level and even railways.
-They act as a protective measure against flooding and are perfect for raising the piece of land outside of the flood levels.
-In fact, everything that is built on perfectly flat land is likely to get flooded, and constructing embankments surrounding the building could easily prevent that.
-They’re often used to level out a single roadway and keep a road or railway level rather than have it form to the ever-dipping and -rising land.
-To construct the many needed embankments, you’ll need a developed understanding of soil mechanics before proceeding.
+They’re used to construct a raised path to act as a roadway.
+They act as a protective measure against flooding by raising the piece of land outside of the flood levels.
+In fact, everything that is built on perfectly flat land is likely to get flooded, which is why constructing embankments that surround the building is so important.
+Further, embankments are often used to level out a single roadway and keep a road or railway level rather than have it form to the ever-dipping and -rising land.
+To construct the many needed embankments, you’ll need a developed understanding of soil mechanics.
 Since the main component of any embankment is soil, choosing the right strength soil will be a key part of creating a successful embankment.
-The embankment will require an understanding of slope stability, compaction and consolidation.
-You’ll probably have to factor in soil seepage as well to ensure that your embankment serves its proper purpose for the long term rather than the short term.
+The embankment will require an understanding of slope stability, compaction, and consolidation.
+You’ll probably have to factor in soil seepage as well to ensure that your embankment serves its proper purpose for the long-term rather than the short-term.